samjmck/samjmck.com/content/blog/financial-exchange-go-part-1/index.en.md

 ## Efficient order matching

 The behaviour we want is for an order to be _instantly_ matched, with a time complexity of `O(1)`.
-So, some kind of data structure that allows us to retrieve the order with the lowest price when _popping_ the list with `O(1)`.
+So, some kind of data structure that allows us to retrieve the order with the lowest price when _shifting_ (or _popping_) the list with `O(1)`.
 Note that popping entails the finding the order as well as removing it from the list.
 We could achieve this using a **sorted list**, where the first item would always be the order with the lowest price.
 Removing that item would also be `O(1)` which is important.
 Comparable data structures like the **priority queue** remove items in `O(log n)`, since the tree requires restructuring.
 However, inserting in a sorted list would be `O(n)` since it may require traversing the whole list.
 To summarise the comparison we're making:

 | **Operation**  | **Sorted list** | **Priority queue** |
 | -------------- | --------------- | ------------------ |